yevgenykuz/string-replacer/README.rst

 Configure and run
 -----------------
-- Create your replacement "rules" by editing the provided "before.txt" and "after.txt" files. *You can point to your own files instead - see arguments*
+- Create your replacement "rules" by editing the provided "before.txt" and "after.txt" files.
+You can point to your own files instead (*see arguments*)
-- Put the files you want to scan in the provided "files" folder. *You can point to your own folder instead - see arguments*
+- Put the files you want to scan in the provided "files" folder.
+You can point to your own folder instead (*see arguments*)

 Run with:

 .. code-block:: bash

     python replace_strings_in_files.py